inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/212-understanding-inasafe.rst

 .. image:: /static/training/beginner/qgis-inasafe/image283.*
    :align: center

-You will notice that the hazard dropdown box has been automatically filled in the |project_name| panel.
+You will notice that the hazard drop-down box has been automatically filled in the |project_name| panel.
 This is because the data file has already been prepared for us with keyword metadata (fancy words for settings) that tells |project_name| whether it’s a